holoviz/panel/doc/how_to/observers/ipywidget.md

 pn.extension("ipywidgets")

 class MapViewer(pn.observers.ipywidget.ModelViewer):
     _model_class = ipyl.Map
     _names = ["center", "zoom"]

     zoom = param.Number(4, bounds=(0, 24), step=1)

 viewer = MapViewer(sizing_mode="stretch_both")

 pn.Row(pn.Column(viewer.param, scroll=True), viewer, height=400).servable()
 ```

-The `_names` is an optional iterable or dict.
-Its used to specify which traits to synchronize to which parameters to synchronize.
+The `_names` attribute is an optional iterable or dictionary.
+It specifies which traits to synchronize to which parameters.

-### Create a reactive value from the trait of an ipywidget
+## How to Create a Reactive Value from the Trait of an ipywidget

 Use `create_rx` to create a reactive value from the trait of an ipywidget.